0xor0ne/awesome-list/README.md

 * Log Cleaners:
   * [Moonwalk][221]: Cover your tracks during Linux Exploitation by leaving zero traces on system logs and filesystem timestamps.
+* [Malware Source Code][283]: collection of malware source code for a variety of platforms.
 * Obfuscation:
   * [Bashfuscator][256]: configurable and extendable Bash obfuscation framework.
 * Packers: